kyverno/website/content/en/blog/general/introducing-reports-server/index.md

 Today, we are excited to announce [reports-server](https://github.com/kyverno/reports-server), a new Kyverno project which aims to improve scalability of reporting in large clusters giving you all the benefits of visibility without compromising on performance.

-In this blog post we will introduce reports-server, discuss its architecture and how to get started.
+In this blog post we will introduce reports server, discuss its architecture, and provide steps on how to get started.

 ## Architecture